European shares rise to seven-year high on Greek deal prospects

 PERIPHERY OUTPERFORMS

 Shares in Italy and Spain, whose economies face debt pressures similar to Greece, outperformed.
-Italy's FTSE MIB equity index rose 1.9 percent and Spain's Ibex advanced 1 percent.
+Italy's FTSE MIB rose 1.4 percent and Spain's Ibex advanced 1 percent.

 Around 58 percent of European companies that have reported results so far have met or beaten consensus forecasts, according to Thomson Reuters StarMine data.

-HED Capital head Richard Edwards added that the the European Central Bank's imminent government bond-buying programme of quantitative easing, aimed at spurring the region's economy, was providing further support.
+HED Capital head Richard Edwards added that the backdrop of the European Central Bank's imminent government bond-buying programme of quantitative easing, aimed at spurring the region's economy, was providing further support.

 "There'll be some dips along the way but QE should give stocks a lift," said Edwards.